MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-display-alerts-and-dialog-boxes-using-the-infopath-2003-object-model.md

 description: "When writing code to extend the functionality of a form template that uses the InfoPath 2003 object model, it is often useful to provide the user with information in a dialog box.
 Programmatically displaying a dialog box and related user interface elements is accomplished in InfoPath by using the methods of the UIObject interface."
 ---

-# How to: Display Alerts and Dialog Boxes Using the InfoPath 2003 Object Model
+# Display Alerts and Dialog Boxes Using the InfoPath 2003 Object Model

 When writing code to extend the functionality of a form template that uses the InfoPath 2003 object model, it is often useful to provide the user with information in a dialog box.
 Programmatically displaying a dialog box and related user interface elements is accomplished in InfoPath by using the methods of the [UIObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.UIObject.aspx) interface.